 - Fresh basil leaves to serve.

 1. Boil some water using a large saucepan.
-Add some cabbage leaves (in batches) into the boiling water and allow them to cook at least 3 minutes or until they turn greenish.
+Add some cabbage leaves (in batches) into the boiling water and allow them to cook for at least 3 minutes or until they turn greenish.
 Drain them using a tray lined with a paper towel and then let them cool.

 2. Mix the minced pork, rice, dill leaves paprika, parsley, onion, and garlic in a bowl and season them using pepper and salt.